cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/it-support.md

 name: IT Support
 about: IT Support issues
 title: ''
-labels: 'Type: IT Support, Service: Apps'
+labels: 'Service: Apps, Type: IT Support'
 assignees: ''

 ---